 Nigg Energy Park may be used during the substructure works including piling and jacket and OSP topside installation.
-Invergordon may also be used as an alternative to Nigg Energy Park for these works.
 The major components associated with these works will be transported by sea directly to the appropriate port and as such will not require deliveries via the road network.